Using synthetic data in Snowflake

 Overview

-Synthetic data is data that is generated programmatically to serve as a substitute for real data.
-You can use synthetic data to represent data that is sensitive, confidential, or otherwise restricted.
-The synthetic data set has characteristics of the data set it represents, such as numbers of columns, column names, the data type of each column, and synthetically generated data values for each column.
-A data engineer can use synthetic data to test and validate workloads in Snowflake, particularly when the original data is sensitive and should not be accessible to unauthorized users.
+Snowflake can generate synthetic data from a source table, producing a table with the same number of columns as the source table, but with artificial data.
+You can use synthetic data to share or test data that is too sensitive, confidential, or otherwise restricted to share with others.
+The synthetic data set has the same characteristics as the source data set, such as name, number, and data type of columns, and the same or fewer number of rows.
+You can use synthetic data to test and validate workloads in Snowflake, particularly when the original data is sensitive and should not be accessible to unauthorized users.

 Benefits